agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**re-write Claim**: The chart below shows the trend line "more clearly" than the charts with Log income per capita
+**re-write Claim**: The chart below shows the trend line "more clearly" than the charts with Log income per capita.

 **Note**: I give up.
 God bless this writer.
 I don't know how or across what dimension to measure "more clearly".